CamaraLab/CAJAL/docs/benchmarking.rst

 		gw_dists_day5 = dist_mat_of_dict(cell_names_day5,gw_dist_dict)
 		median5=statistics.median(gw_dists_day5)

-This gives us the information we need to compute the graph Laplacians: the features we want to assess, the GW distance matrix, the distance between points to form the associated graph, and the number of permutations we want to carry out.
+This gives us the information we need to compute the graph Laplacian scores: the features we want to assess, the GW distance matrix, the distance between points to form the associated graph, and the number of permutations we want to carry out.

 .. code-block:: python